 - D. Performs Malicious contact (always supersedes obstruction). - E. does not attempt to avoid the fielder on a force play.
-NOTE: a legal slide is considered an attempt to avoid. - F. Interferes intentionally with a throw or thrown ball. - G. Hinders a fielder's initial play on a batted ball. - H. Is prevented from being put out by an illegal act by anyone connected with the team.
+NOTE: a legal slide is considered an attempt to avoid. - F. Interferes with a fielder attempting to throw the ball, or intentionally with a fielder or thrown ball. - G. Hinders a fielder's initial play on a batted ball. - H. Interferes with a fielder attempting to field a fly ball over foul territory.
+EFFECT: The ball is dead and the runner is out.
+The batter is assessed a foul ball in this situation. - Is prevented from being put out by an illegal act by anyone connected with the team.